Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Weeks 1–2: Core Delivery Documentation

-Noor blocked 25 hours over two weeks.
-Documented the complete content creation process.
+Noor blocked 25 hours over two weeks and documented the complete content creation process.

 Content Creation Process Documentation: